 Volunteers tutor high school students in math, foreign languages, science, and English.
 Transportation is provided twice a week, but commitment is flexible.

 organicAura is a public health service organization that provides physical, emotional, spiritual, and financial wellness through active community empowerment programs with a primary focus on underrepresented populations.

 Planned Parenthood Generation Action (PPGenAction) is a movement of young people across identities and issues that organizes with, by, and for their generation in order to achieve reproductive freedom.
 To ensure that young people's lives are at the center of our movement, our key priorities are: inclusivity, fighting abortion stigma, trans inclusion, elections, and movement and power building.
 Davidson's PPGA works to promote these ideals throughout campus to encourage a more empowered, healthy and inclusive campus.

 Quest is a national network of high achieving, low income students.
 The network raises awareness about socioeconomic diversity on campus and the growing presence of low income students.
 Scholars and other campus community members will conceptualize and partake in community service as a way to remain active within the local community.

 Volunteers work to provide entertainment opportunities for mentally and physically disabled youth and adults in the Davidson and Charlotte areas.
 Such activities include Special Olympics, volunteering at hospitals, and other events that promote a fun and exciting experience for participants.

-YouthMAP pairs Davidson College students with children from Barium Springs.
-Over the course of three months, YouthMAP holds weekly sessions that involve conducting photo-shoots, editing photographs, and developing a greater understanding of marketing through experiential learning.
+YouthMAP pairs students with children from Barium Springs.
+Over the course of three months, YouthMAP holds weekly sessions that involve conducting photo shoots, editing photographs, and developing a greater understanding of marketing through experiential learning.